-- 1. Choose Browse > Space Admin. - 🚺 Space Admin is displayed only if you are a space administrator for that space or you are a Confluence system administrator. - 2.
+- 1. Navigate to the space you wish to manage. - 2.
+Choose Browse > Space Admin. - Space Admin is displayed only if you are a space administrator for that space or you are a Confluence system administrator. - 3.
 All the options related to the management of a space are listed in the left-hand panel.
-Click a link to take you to the corresponding
+Click a link to take you to the corresponding screen.